shayan-golafshani/shayan-golafshani/README.md

 #### My name is Shayan Golafshani, and I'm a developer and front-end software engineer!

-I am pressently a Mod 2 Front End student at [Turing School of Software and Design](https://github.com/turingschool).
+I am pressently a Mod 3 Front End student at [Turing School of Software and Design](https://github.com/turingschool) learning the ins and outs of React and component design@.

 * 🌞 &nbsp; Shayan Golafshani (he/him)
 * 🖇 &nbsp; [LinkedIn](https://www.linkedin.com/in/shayangolafshani/)